caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 3.3 Testing Protocol Architecture

-To ensure reproducibility and standardization, the LLMSecForge framework implements a four-phase testing protocol for each security dimension:
+To ensure reproducibility and standardization, the AISecForge framework implements a four-phase testing protocol for each security dimension:

 **Phase 1: Baseline Capability Assessment**
 - Standardized tests establishing basic security capabilities